devRant-Community/Community-Programming-Book/README.md

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. \
 > -- Martin Fowler

+## Book Title Poll
+**Vote here!**

+/polls "A story of Code" "A Ginormous Guide for the Myriad ( of ) Languages" "Programming Languages - a devRant guide" "Developer's Encyclopedia."
+"From C to R - The (Almost) Complete Programmers Guide."
+"A footnote on the history of Programming (language)" "The Painfully Thorough Guide to Everything."
+"The Programmer's Guide to the Galaxy (Already exists)" "From A+ to Z shell - The (Almost) Complete Programmer's Guide."
+"Programmer's wet dream" "Programming Languages - How they differ"